eleda77/eleda77.github.io/docs/vocab_list.md

 **phantasmagoria** - a sequence of real or imaginary images like that seen in a dream

 **philistine** - a person who is hostile or indifferent to culture and the arts, or who has no understanding of them (or adjective in that it describes someone like that)

+**pianism** - artistry or technical skill in playing the piano, or in composing piano music

+**pilliwinks** - an old instrument of torture for the thumbs and fingers (not as cute as it sounds)

 **piscatorial** - of or concerning fishermen or fishing